hackclub/blot/README.md

 Join the `#blot` channel on the [Hack Club Slack](https://hackclub.com/slack).

-The Blot editor is made with astro.
-To run the project locally.
+The Blot editor is run with an express server.

-You'll need:

 ```
 Git